vjovanov/actormig/actor-migration.md

 reshape their system so it starts all the actors right after their instantiation.

-7. TODO Philipp (Check the explanation) Migration of `RemoteActor`s is not directly supported - remote actors will need to be changed to the Akka implementation in the last step of the guide.
-This change can not be done in the step by step fashion.
-If user's system uses may remote actors the migration can be difficult.
+7. TODO Philipp (Check the explanation) Migration of `RemoteActor`s is not directly supported - remote actors will need to be changed to the Akka implementation in the final step of the guide.

 8. Method `mailboxSize` does not exist in Akka and therefore can not be migrated.
 This method is seldom used and can easily be removed.

-Additionally, users should be aware that concurrent code is notorious for bugs that are hard to find and tedious to fix.
+Additionally, users should be aware that concurrent code is notorious for bugs that are hard to debug and fix.
 Due to differences between actor implementations it is possible that errors will appear.
 It is recommended to thoroughly test the code after the migration is complete.

+In case of staying with Scala actors, the users need to make a fork of the Scala actors in which the deprecation is removed and library will be maintained.
+Forking and maintaining the fork of Scala actors can require significant effort in the long run.
+However it is less error prone than migration to Akka.

-## 2. Migration Overview
+## 3. Migration Overview

-### 2.1 Migration Kit
+### 3.1 Migration Kit
-In Scala 2.10.0 Scala Actors will be inside the Scala distribution as a separate jar (`scala-actors.jar`), and the public interface will be deprecated.
-The distribution will include Akka actors in the `akka-actor.jar`.
+Starting with version 2.10.0 Scala actors reside inside the [Scala distribution](http://www.scala-lang.org/downloads) as a separate jar (*scala-actors.jar*), and the their interface is deprecated.
+The distribution also includes Akka actors in the *akka-actor.jar*.
-The AMK resides both in the Scala distribution (`scala-actors-migration.jar`) and in the 'akka-actor.jar'.
+The AMK resides both in the Scala actors and in the *akka-actor.jar*.
 Future major releases of Scala will not contain Scala actors and the AMK.

-To start the migration, user needs to add the `scala-actors.jar` and the `scala-actors-migration.jar` to the build of their projects.
+To start the migration user needs to add the *scala-actors.jar* and the *scala-actors-migration.jar* to the build of their projects.
-Addition of `scala-actors.jar` and `scala-actors-migration.jar` enables the usage of the AMK described below.
-These can be found
+Addition of *scala-actors.jar* and *scala-actors-migration.jar* enables the usage of the AMK described below.
+ These artifacts reside in the [Scala Tools repository](https://oss.sonatype.org/content/groups/scala-tools/org/scala-lang/) and in the [Scala distribution](http://www.scala-lang.org/downloads).

-### 2.2 Migration Steps
+### 3.2 Step by Step Migration
 Actor Migration Kit should be used in 5 steps.
-Each step is designed to introduce minimal changes to the code base and, allows the user run all system tests after it.
-In the first four steps of the migration the code will use Scala actors implementation.
+Each step is designed to introduce minimal changes to the code base and allows users to run all system tests after it.
+In the first four steps of the migration the code will use the Scala actors implementation.
 However, the methods and class signatures will be transformed to closely resemble Akka.
 The migration kit on the Scala side introduces a new actor type (`StashingActor`) and enforces access to actors through the `ActorRef` interface.
-It also enforces creation of actors through the special methods on the `ActorDSL` object.
+Additionally, it enforces creation of actors through the special methods on the `ActorDSL` object.
 In these steps it will also be possible to migrate one actor at a time.
 This will reduce the possibility of complex errors that are caused by several bugs introduced at the same time.

 After the migration on the Scala side is complete the user should change import statements and change